sunfounder/pironman5-max/docs/source/what_do_we_need.rst

     The Pironman 5 NAS supports optional storage expansion through one or two 3.5-inch SATA or 2.5-inch drives.
 This flexible configuration allows users to enhance their storage capacity using standard hard drives or SSDs, making it ideal for data-heavy applications or media storage setups.

+* SSD Drives

+    The Pironman 5 NAS supports optional storage expansion through one or two SSD drives.
+This flexible configuration allows users to enhance their storage capacity using high-speed SSDs, making it ideal for data-intensive applications or media storage setups.

 * Screen